idaholab/virtual_test_bed/doc/content/pbfhr/steady/pronghorn.md

 The `[Executioner]` block defines how the non-linear system will be solved.
 Since this is a transient problem, we are using a `Transient` executioner.
 Pronghorn makes use of automatic differentiation, more information [here](https://mooseframework.inl.gov/magpie/automatic_differentiation/index.html), to compute an exact Jacobian, so we make use of the Newton method to solve the non-linear system.
-The `petsc options` specify a reasonably scaling pre-conditioner.
+The `petsc_options_iname/ivalue` specify a reasonably scaling pre-conditioner.
 The factor shift avoids numerical issues when there are zeros in the diagonal of the Jacobian, for example when using Lagrange multipliers to enforce constraints, which some iterations of this model used.
 MOOSE defaults to GMRES for the linear solver, and we increase the size of the base used as using too small a Krylov